JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/ReadMe.md

 This folder has 9 files:
 1. Seeing and Solving a Simple Problem
 2. Reducing boilerplate
-3. From Either to Variant
-4. Seeing and Solving a Harder Problem
+3. Seeing and Solving a Harder Problem
-5. Writing the Evaluate Function
+4. Writing the Evaluate Function
-6. Writing the Show function
+5. Writing the Show function
-7. Converting To VariantF
-8. From Expression to Free
+6. From Expression to Free
-9. From Free to Run
-11. Defining Modular Monads
+7. Defining Modular Monads
+8. Embedded Compilers

 ### Correspondance Table